Towards a mobile quantitative phase imaging microscope with smartphone phase-detection sensors: Experiment

 \subsection{Phase detection and reconstruction results}

-To test and validate this approach, we imaged polystyrene microbeads (nominal diameter = 25~$\mu\mathrm{m}$, refractive index $n_s = 1.59$) immersed in an environment with $n_0 = 1.56$ using the imaging system shown in Fig.~\ref{fig3}a.
-Fig.~\ref{fig5} shows the normalized differential signals and the corresponding reconstructed phase maps obtained under different illumination coherence parameters~$\sigma$.
-In the figure, the microbeads shown in the three rows correspond to the same microbead in the top bright-field image, captured with only the iris aperture varied.
+To test and validate this approach, we image polystyrene microbeads (nominal diameter = 25~$\mu\mathrm{m}$, refractive index $n_s = 1.59$) immersed in an environment with $n_0 = 1.56$ using the imaging system shown in Fig.~\ref{fig3}a.
+Figure~\ref{fig5} shows the normalized differential signals and the corresponding reconstructed phase maps obtained under different illumination coherence parameters~$\sigma$.
+In the figure, the microbeads shown in the three rows correspond to the same microbead in the top bright-field image, captured by varying only the iris aperture.

-In our work, the simulated differential signals are obtained from the propagation model based on Eq~(\ref{eq12}), incorporating the estimated microlens shift and microlens focal length.
-To match the measured profiles, the simulated curves in Fig.~\ref{fig4}e and Fig.~\ref{fig5} are derived by applying a calibration factor of~0.5 to the actual simulation results.
-The factor was obtained empirically by comparing the simulated phase-gradient amplitudes with the experimental measurements and adjusting the scaling until optimal agreement was achieved.
-This calibration factor corresponds to $C_{\mathrm{cali}}$ in Eq.~(\ref{cali_eff}), which indicates that the sensor is less sensitive to the phase gradient than predicted.
-One possible contributing factor is a shorter distance between the photosensitive layer and the microlens than expected, although achieving such a reduction is challenging in practice.
+In this work, the simulated differential signals are derived from the propagation model based on Eq.~(\ref{eq12}), incorporating the estimated microlens shift and focal length.
+To match the measured profiles, the simulated curves in Fig.~\ref{fig4}e and Fig.~\ref{fig5} were scaled by a calibration factor $C_{\mathrm{cali}}$ of~0.5 applied to the raw simulation output.
+Accordingly, the curves in Fig.~\ref{fig4}e represent the mapping $C_{\mathrm{cali}}\mathcal{G}{\mathrm{sim}}(\cdot)$ in Eq.~(\ref{cali_eff}).
+The calibration factor was determined empirically by comparing the simulated phase-gradient amplitudes with the experimental measurements and adjusting the scale until the best agreement was reached.
+This factor indicates that the sensor exhibits lower phase-gradient sensitivity than predicted.
+One potential contributing factor is a shorter distance between the photosensitive layer and the microlens than anticipated, although achieving such a reduction is challenging in practice.
 A more likely explanation is that the actual focal spot shape deviates from our simplified model, such that for the same displacement~$\Delta x$, the resulting normalized differential signal is smaller.